 “Sometimes I indulge myself in pure guilt/sometimes I impale myself/to the hilt/sometimes I see telephone poles/ when I drive around/that I wanna wrap myself around/just tell her I’m sorry/for even calling/it’s the disease of melancholy/it’s got me/it’s in me/it envelopes me/and fills me.”

 The way that record-that-never-came-out happened is simply that I had those songs in me and they needed to come out.
 Jay had a band and a studio in Germany, I wanted to come see him and get back to Europe, and so I went and we bedded down for a couple of weeks and cut it.
-Probably cost us a couple of grand in travel costs but not much else, other than our time and the time of the engineer.
+Probably cost us a couple of grand in travel costs for apartments amsterdam but not much else, other than our time and the time of the engineer.
 It was fun, fast, pure, prolific, not over-thought, and turned out really good.
 I wish I had those tracks now.
 I have no idea what happened to them.
 “Innocent” is the only thing that remains as far as I know.

 LIFE WON’T WAIT is out.
 For the complete Steve Jones interview order at: http://tiny.cc/rutyvw